rshnn/multithread-bank-system/README.md

         Server Message: Cannot create more than twenty accounts.

-## Testcase 7: Attempting to Open Duplicate Accounts
+## Test Case 7: Attempting to Open Duplicate Accounts

+Another simple test case to check that multiple account names cannot be registered in the banking server.
+An error message is prompted by the server program upon receiving the command to create a duplicate account.

 __Server__